 A historical figure that I admire is Robert F. Kennedy; he was really empathetic to those that were less fortunate in the United States, and I think he could have done a lot of good had he not been assassinated.
 He’s a pretty fancy guy, so I’m thinking like a nice steak dinner at a fancy restaurant.

-Another person I’d like to have dinner with is my grandfather, who passed away last year.
-I think about him a lot.
+Another person I’d like to have dinner with is my grandfather, who recently passed away I think about him a lot.
 Just around the dinner table at home.

 Then I think it’d be cool to find just a regular, ordinary person from the other side of the world — India or China, somewhere I have no connection with.
 Just to sit with them and listen about their life, maybe in their home.